 After Los Angeles County sheriff’s deputies shared graphic photos from the helicopter crash that killed Lakers star Kobe Bryant, his daughter Gianna and seven others in Calabasas, the California Senate has approved a bill that would make it a crime for first responders to take pictures of dead people for reasons other than official investigations.
-According to a report in the Los Angeles Times, the bill, which had previously been approved by the Assembly, must next be signed by Gov. Gavin Newsom.
+According to a report in the Los Angeles Times, the bill, which the Assembly had previously approved, must next be signed by Gov. Gavin Newsom.

 How the Law Has Changed

 Assemblyman Mike Gipson (D-Carson) introduced the bill after the LA Times reported that deputies shared photographs of the scene of the Jan.
 26 crash.
-Gipson said he was “mortified” to hear those first responders shared unauthorized photos from the scene of the crash.
-The measure, which was proposed by the Los Angeles Sheriff’s Department, would make it a misdemeanor for a law enforcement official to photograph a deceased person at a crime or accident scene unless it is required for an official investigation.
+Gipson said he was “mortified” to hear those first responders shared unauthorized photos from the crash scene.
+The measure, which the Los Angeles Sheriff’s Department proposed, would make it a misdemeanor for a law enforcement official to photograph a deceased person at a crime or accident scene unless it is required for an official investigation.

 A conviction would be punishable by up to a year in jail and up to $1,000 in fines.
 The Times reported that three days after the helicopter crash a Los Angeles County deputy was at a Norwalk bar and allegedly showed other patrons some gruesome photos taken at the scene.
 After a citizen complained, Los Angeles Sheriff, Alex Villanueva acknowledged that the department ordered deputies to delete images.